OscarGScherer/CSC324_Github_repo/README.md

   *The produced table shows the player's match history, putting each match on each row and giving their basic information for filtering purposes.
   The information displayed is the date and time the match was played, whether the player won or lost, the champion the player was playing as, the role the player was playing in, and the chamption the player was going up against (the enemy laner's champion).
-  Each row is color coded to indicate victory or defeat, and each row is indexed in order of most recent to least recent match*
+  Each row is color coded to indicate victory or defeat, and each row is indexed in order of most recent to least recent match.
+Rows can be selected to produce a match timeline*

   **WHY:**
-  *The table provides an easy way for the user to filter which matches to be displayed on the main barchart for instance, a user might want to look at their performance on only won matches or on only matches where they played a specific champion, or where they played against a specific champion The colors and the indexing help the user find a specific entry in the table on their respective barchart group*
+  *The table provides an easy way for the user to filter which matches to be displayed on the main barchart for instance, a user might want to look at their performance on only won matches or on only matches where they played a specific champion, or where they played against a specific champion The colors and the indexing help the user find a specific entry in the table on their respective barchart group.
+The color of a group changes if the respective match was selected in the table*

 * **Description of encoding and mapping of the barchart.**